aasthatandon/Customer-Segmentation/README.md

 # Customer-Segmentation
-Customer satisfaction of a brand’s apparel
+Customer segmentation of a brand’s apparel